Rank In PublicRank In Public

 2. Product Hunt

-Product Hunt’s daily leaderboard and comment threads reward founders who plan campaigns in advance.
-The platform emphasises storytelling, community engagement, and rapid responses during launch day.
+Product Hunt's daily leaderboard and comment threads reward founders who plan campaigns in advance.
+The platform emphasizes storytelling, community engagement, and rapid responses during launch day.

 • Prepare walkthrough videos, high-resolution visuals, and a maker comment outlining the problem and roadmap.